 Туре Details ISP Data required Dynamic IP Address Your IP Address is allocated automatically, when you connect to you ISP.
 None.
 Static (Fixed) IP Address Your ISP allocates a permanent IP Address to you.
-IP Address allocated to you, mask and gateway (if provided), and DNS address.
+IP Address allocated to you.
 PPPoE You connect to the ISP only when required.
-The IP address is usually allocated automati- cally.
+The IP address is usually allocated automatically.
 User name and password.

-PPTP Mainly used in Europe. • PPTP Server IP Address.
+PPTP PPTP is mainly used in Europe.
 You connect to the ISP only when required.
-The IP address is usually allocated automati- cally, but may be Static (Fixed). • User name and password.
-IP Address allocated to you, if Static (Fixed).
+The IP address is usually allocated automatically, but may be Static (Fixed). • Server Address.
+User name and password.
+IP Address allocated to you, if Static (Fixed). ------ -- --- ---